Main Types of Revenue

 If your business is in a position to be a matchmaker (to pair people with other people or companies with other companies), consider opening up a brokerage fee revenue stream.

-Real estate agents and insurance brokers base their income on this arrangement.
-Get creative when you think about how you might intermediate on behalf of other parties.
-For example, credit card providers earn revenues by taking a percentage of each sales transaction executed between customers and merchants.
+Real estate agents and mortgage brokers base their income on this arrangement.
+Get creative when you think about how you become an intermediate on behalf of other parties.
+For example, credit card providers earn revenue by taking a percentage of each sales transaction executed between customers and merchants.
 Could you perform a similar service?

 7. Advertising Fees